 I’m a native New Yorker who has been painting professionally for over 10 years.
-I received instruction from my father Martin Goldblum and have also studied for several years at the Art Student’s League of New York, where I attended classes under and worked as a studio monitor for Bruce Dorfman, Ronnie Landfield, and others.
+I received instruction from my father Martin Goldblum and have also studied for 5+ years at the Art Student’s League of New York, where I attended classes under and worked as a studio monitor for Bruce Dorfman, Ronnie Landfield, and others.
+I also studied sculpture at Connecticut College, where I received a BA in Philosophy.

-I observe the terrain of construction sites, heavily polluted snowscapes, boat yards, and urban beaches in order to address questions of scale, and of the significant divide between the found world and the curated one.
+I observe the terrain of construction sites, heavily polluted snow drifts, boat yards, and urban beaches in order to address questions of scale, and of the significant divide between the found world and the curated one.

 “Well, at least-”